openfl/OpenFLDevelopersGuide/client-system-environment/README.md

 • Saving information to the user’s clipboard

-The flash.system package also includes the IMEConversionMode and SecurityPanel classes.
+The openfl.system package also includes the IMEConversionMode and SecurityPanel classes.
 These classes contain static constants that you use with the IME and Security classes, respectively.

 Important concepts and terms